 Author, Poet, Actress, Activist

-Maya Angelou, born Marguerite Annie Johnson in 1928 in St. Louis, was “first” in a number of enterprises:
+Maya Angelou, born Marguerite Annie Johnson on April 4, 1928 in St. Louis, was “first” in a number of enterprises:

 * First black female cable car conductor in San Francisco